AceMoneus/My-Home-Assistant-config-files/README.md

 - The external-facing Home Assistant provides dashboards but has limited control over the main servers—only via a few configured MQTT topics.

 ### 📁 Status
-As of October 2025, I haven’t published all configuration files yet.
+As of November 2025, I haven’t published all configuration files yet.

 ![Schematic network](https://github.com/AceMoneus/My-Home-Assistant-config-files/blob/main/readme-related/Network.png)